max-schweikl/Final-Project_Group-5/README.md

 Currently our group is leaning towards utilizing a SQL/PostGres database with the raw data contents being extracted as a .csv file.

 ## Chosen Machine Learning Model
-Our team is currently considering utilizing matplotlib to visualize trend of gross movie income and rating over time.
+Our team is currently considering utilizing matplotlib for our visualizations on this project, comparing various movie input components against their resulting revenue that was generated.
 We would like to use a regression ML model to understand which movie production factors lead to the highest box office success, as well as which attributes are either not correlated/connected.
+Being this is a categorization question, it may also be worth exploring if a decision tree model also makes the most sense for our analyis here.